Google to acquire Fitbit for $2.1 billion

 The story so far

-Fitbit was originally known for its fitness-tracking bands, but in 2017 it expanded into smartwatches to keep apace with newer entrants to the wearables space, including Apple.
+Fitbit was originally known for its fitness-tracking bands, but in 2017 it expanded into smartwatches to keep apace with newer entrants in the wearables space, including Apple.
 Combined with the growing number of competitors in the fitness tracking space, such as China’s Huawei and Xiaomi, which have brought more affordable trackers to market, Fitbit has for some time been fighting a tough battle in a crowded field.
 Indeed, earlier this year Fitbit cut its 2019 revenue forecast, blaming disappointing sales of its new (and cheapest) smartwatch, the Versa Lite.

 While Google began life as a software maker, it has since expanded into all manner of hardware devices, including laptops and smartphones, but it has yet to bring a smartwatch to market.
 However, Google has reportedly been working behind the scenes to develop a smartwatch, and it’s also worth noting that Google already offers Wear OS, an operating system for wearable devices.